-Energex recorded 40 non-conformances across its network in 2015/16.
-The figure is too low to appear in table 3.7 but it is 0.000205848.
+Energex recorded 14 non-conformances across its network in 2016/7.
 Energex is aware that it has more defects than this but these defects do not meet the definition provided by the AER as they are neither recorded nor deemed a non-compliance.